 The College, in considering security and access to College facilities, has attempted to balance the need for convenience and accessibility with that of adequate security.
-To that end, most College facilities should generally be accessible to all students, employees, and visitors during normal business hours, as defined in Administrative Procedures.
+To that end, most College facilities should generally be accessible to all students, employees, and visitors during normal business hours.
 After normal business hours, access to College facilities may be restricted to students, employees, and selected visitors, each of whom may be required to display proper identification, upon request.